Tabor Hall

 Tabor Hall (Dvorana Tabor) is a multi-purpose sports venue in Maribor, Slovenia.

-Completed in 1984, it has a capacity for 3,261 spectators.
+Opened in 1984, the venue has a capacity for 3,261 spectators.
 The complex consists of two halls; the main hall for basketball, volleyball, handball and mass events, and the smaller hall, which is mostly used for table tennis and bowling, and also has a fitness centre.